YosysHQ-Docs/AppNote-109/docs/source/index.rst

 worked to improve the semantics and syntax of SVA to make it into how it is today.

-The SVA (SystemVerilog Assertions) specification is part of the IEEE 1800-2012.
+The SVA (SystemVerilog Assertions) specification is part of the P1800.
 All the features of SystemVerilog regarding assertions are specified by the Assertions Committee (SV-AC).

 .. note::